simpsonjulian/build-rosetta-stone/stone.markdown

 What's on this stone?
 Major tasks and commands from several build languages.

 Most build tools deal with a very similar problem in a familiar way.
-So if you know one build tool, you probably don't want gory details on how to write a buld file - you just want to know about that task.
+So if you know one build tool, you probably don't want gory details on how to write a build file - you just want to know about that task.
 You know, that task?
 I know what it is in Ant ...

 This document is available in  [HTML][this_html] and [PDF][this_pdf].